chef-boneyard/chef-web-docs-2016/chef_master/source/glossary.rst

    An organization is a single instance of a |chef server|, including all of the nodes that are managed by that |chef server| and each of the workstations that will run |knife| and access the |chef server| using the |api chef server|.

 **pipeline**
    A pipeline is series of automated and manual quality gates that take software changes from development to delivery.
-Pipelines in Chef Delivery have six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.
+Pipelines in |chef delivery| have six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.

 **policy**
    Policy settings can be used to map business and operational requirements, such as process and workflow, to settings and objects stored on the |chef server|.
 See roles, environments, and data bags.

 **Push Jobs**
-   Execute commands across hundreds or even thousands of nodes in your Chef-managed infrastructure.
+   Allows you to execute commands across hundreds or even thousands of nodes in your Chef-managed infrastructure.

 **recipe**
    A recipe is a collection of resources that tells the |chef client| how to configure a node.